 In conjunction with the health risks rodents pose, mice and rats are also destructive.
 Their chewing habits cause damage to the things in buildings like wires, insulation, pipes, drywall, flooring, and personal items such as clothing, shoes, boxes, and furniture.

 Rats also leave grease marks on walls and furniture as they follow the same path from their food sources to nest each day.

 Why do I have an rodent problem?

-Rodents are determined pests and will take the opportunity to invade any property that offers easy access to food and shelter.
+Rodents are bad news for your Roanoke property, they determined pests and will take the opportunity to invade any property that offers easy access to food and shelter.
 Things like unsecured bags of garbage, piles of compost, pet food, and vegetable or fruit gardens are all places where rodents forage for food.
 Woodpiles, tall grass, overgrown shrubs and bushes, and areas next to foundations make great places for rodents to hide and nest.

 Once these shy creatures are comfortable moving around your property, there is a high chance they will find their way indoors searching for food or a nesting spot.
 They usually come inside at ground level.
 Still, because many species of rodents are great climbers, they also come in through the roof, squeezing their way inside through openings the diameter of a pencil (mice) or diameter of a nickel (rat).

 Mice and rats live in a variety of outdoor environments, including wooded areas, fields, and parks.
 If your property is next to a place where rodents thrive, there is a very good chance they will find their way onto your property and eventually into your home.